 But that came to a halt in 2011, when .Paak was let go from the farming job without warning, suddenly homeless with a new wife and infant son.

-“It was a wrap.
+"It was a wrap.
 I spent all my money.
-I couldn’t pay my sister rent, so she kicked me out,” he says.
-“I had a whole family now, and I didn’t have anywhere to stay.
+I couldn't pay my sister rent, so she kicked me out," he says.
+"I had a whole family now, and I didn't have anywhere to stay.
 So I was like, fuck it.
-That was a really difficult time.”
+That was really difficult."

 Singer-producer Shafiq Husayn, of LA future-soul dignitaries Sa-Ra Creative Partners, took them in while .Paak finished his debut as Breezy Lovejoy—O.B.E.
 Vol. 1, which stands for "Out of Body Experience"—out of Husayn's Eagle Rock home.
 Around the same time .Paak landed a gig drumming on tour for American Idol contestant Haley Reinhart.
 He was back on his feet, but nothing was sticking.